Positive Development: Net positive sustainability

-Terminology Clarification
+Terminology

 The term net positive is increasingly used by green designers, developers and businesses.
-However, in context, it usually means just ‘giving back’ - that is, without fixed baselines - by optimizing material resources, energy and stakeholder benefits, etc. This was the aim of 20th Century green building design.
-Although environmental ethics and social justice remain central concerns in PD, therefore, ‘eco-positive’ is increasingly used to underscore the ecological dimension.
-The term ‘net’ also causes some confusion.
-In PD, ‘net’ means public benefits beyond neutral impacts - not just reducing the total negative impacts to zero by, for example, making tradeoffs.
+However, they often apply it from a different perspective: 'giving back more good than bad'.
+That is, relative to current conditions, not to sustainability.
+In effect, this mean optimizing material resources, energy and stakeholder benefits, etc., or efficiency, not an overall (global) gain.
+This 'reductionist' approach was the aim of 20th-century green building design.
+PD emphasized the need for development to be net nature positive, since nature had been largely ignored in sustainable or regenerative design until recently.

+A key feature that distinguishes the term net positive in PD from misinterpretations of the original usage is that PD separates nature restoration from nature net positive.
+This is because reductions in negative impacts are not net gains.
+Calling buildings net positive if they have more positive than negative impacts is a basic misunderstanding of PD accounting.
+Often, in conventional building assessment, reductions in negative impacts are sometimes called 'positive', many kinds of negative impacts are omitted, and negative impacts as judged to be somehow erased by adding positive impacts.
+The word 'net' in sustainability assessment necessarily means net in a whole-system sense.
+In PD, 'net' means public benefits beyond neutral impacts - not just reductions in the total negative impacts to zero by, for example, counting offsets or making tradeoffs.

-Theory Origins
+Theory origins

 PD theory built on eco-philosophies that emerged in the 1980s.
 Calling for social transformation, they deconstructed the hierarchical cultures, dualistic thought patterns and linear-reductionist analyses of modernity.
 PD added a positive/negative overlay to explain why these theories did not contemplate increasing nature to offset consumption.
 Later, sustainability was absorbed into the dominant paradigm (DP) which assumed that current institutions could resolve the problems they fostered.
 According to PD, existing institutional and physical structures reduce future options and are thus terminal.
 The hypothesis was that, by converting negative systems into positive ones, genuinely sustainable planning, decision and design frameworks would materialize.

-Design-decision Distinction
+Design-decision distinction

 The distinction between decision-making and design is central to PD.
 Decision-making processes/tools divide, compare and choose.
-They use bounded or ‘closed system’ thinking which excludes considerations that are difficult to quantify.
+They use bounded or 'closed system' thinking which excludes considerations that are difficult to quantify.
 Essentially, decision methods simplify issues and options to facilitate finding the best path from the present position or desired future.
 Back-casting and scenario planning, while powerful tools, presume the future can be predicted and selected.
 Such methods decide now how future citizens must live.
 They also reduce future options by narrowing resources, adaptability, space and biodiversity over time.
-Sustainability therefore requires rethinking decision-making and design tools from first principles.